What Is Tautomerism?

-Tautomerism is a phenomenon where a single chemical compound tends to exist in two or more interconvertible structures that are different in terms of the relative position of one atomic nucleus which is generally the hydrogen.
-The two structures are called tautomers and these type of isomer compounds usually differ only in the number of electrons and protons.
+Tautomerism is a phenomenon where a single chemical compound tends to exist in two or more interconvertible structures that are different in terms of the relative position of one atomic nucleus, which is generally hydrogen.
+The two structures are called tautomers, and these types of isomer compounds usually differ only in the number of electrons and protons.
 They also exist in dynamic equilibrium.

-When a reaction occurs between these compounds there is only transfer of protons.
+When a reaction occurs between these compounds, there is only a transfer of protons.
 Tautomerism is also termed as desmotropism.

 - Tautomerism Example